 After they start implementing the plan, it becomes clear that they didn’t account for a bunch of things.
 What happens next?
 There are more meetings, more documents, more revisions.
 It is not a surprise that no one can ever meet the deadlines listed on this document.
 It’s stressful.
 It’s a waste of time.
 And why is that?
 Because people bought into the idea of long-term planning.
 It might’ve worked in the 19th century but nowadays the world is changing too fast.
 These long-term plans are almost never accurate.

 Scrum: The Art of Doing Twice the Work in Half the Time by Jeff Sutherland

 I hope you now understand the difference between the traditional corporate culture and SCRUM/Agile culture.
 The first one tries to create a long-term plan for creating the perfect product.
-People waste a bunch of time on it only to find out that the plan is not accurate the moment they actually start executing it.
+People waste a bunch of time creating a long-term plan only to find out that the plan is not accurate the moment they actually start executing it.
 The second approach embraces the idea of short-term planning and a constant feedback loop for product development.
 SCRUM teams are ok to pivot as much as possible if this is what the real world and their real customers are wanting.

 My journey of implementing short-term planning

-It was incredible to see the speed at which new features were released.
-Another thing that amazed me is how little time was spent on useless meetings under the SCRUM product development framework.
+It was incredible to see the speed at which new features were released when I was working at that first startup.
+Another thing that amazed me is how little time was spent on useless meetings.
 Sprint brought the intensity of focus and execution.
 I loved it.
 Seeing all that, I had decided to implement this idea for my personal productivity.